LorisMarini/docker-mvp/README.md

 ## Try it out

-Clone and cd into this repository.
-To build the image locally:
+`Clone` and `cd` into this repository, then build the image with:

 `docker-compose build`

-To run service in the background:
+If you want to run the container in the background and try things out, use this command:

 `docker-compose up -d`

-To launch a zsh shell in the newly created service:
+then exec into the container and launch a new shell:
 `dcomp exec dockermvp zsh`

 You should see something similar to this:
 ![](./images/zsh-screenshot.png)

-Now we can install manually our python app:

-`cd ~/code && pip install -e .`

-Now let's launch IPython and try to import our modules:
+Note: If you omit the `-d` flag in `docker-compose up` you'll see the stdout of what is executed in init.sh, a useful way to debug issues.
+From within the container we can launch ipython and try to import our modules:

 ```Python
 from dockermvp.a.a_code import *
 HelloWorld()
 >> Hello World
 Greetings("loris")
 >> Hi loris!
 ```